KhosroBahrami/ObjectTracking_SiameseFC_Tensorflow/README.md

 For training & testing, I used ILSVRC2015 dataset.
 To prepare the datasets:
 1. Download VOC2007 and VOC2012 datasets from http://image-net.org/challenges/LSVRC/2015/
-2. Copy the data into ILSVRC2015
+2. Copy the data into /ILSVRC2015 folder